You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • After the initial pop, the stocks may dip: The first-day pops of some IPOs are considered legendary, but that does not mean that they will work in the future.

-• Even the biggest names can fall: Twitter, Lyft, Uber, Spotify, and Facebook share rates fell substantially once their stock debuted.
-But out of these, only Facebook and Spotify have been able to increase their IPO price consistently.
+• Even the most prominent names can fall: Twitter, Lyft, Uber, Spotify, and Facebook share rates fell substantially once their stock debuted.
+But only Facebook and Spotify have consistently increased their IPO prices.

 • Discounts offered initially may not be that good: As per brokers, the IPO price should have a 13-15% discount from the regular trading price once the stock becomes public.

-• IPOs need proper research and analysis: If you want to buy an IPO, you need to research the company's business model and understand its plans.
+• Proper research and analysis are essential for IPOs.
+If you want to buy one, you must research the company's business model and understand its plans.

 • Do not assume IPOs are always profitable: Many companies enter the market without clear plans to generate sustainable profits.